Plan de negocio apartamentos turisticos

 • Yes!
 A channel manager.

-• A channel manager is a tool you can use to ensure all of your bookings, dates and arrangements remain in one place so you don’t get overwhelmed managing calendars from several different OTAs you’re using.
+• A channel manager is a tool you can use to ensure all of your bookings, dates, and arrangements remain in one place so you don’t get overwhelmed managing calendars from multiple OTAs.

 When I do get a booking, how will I receive the payment?